 - An 8 x 8-inch Porcelain Baking Dish can be used to make casseroles, brownies, or other baked items.

-- If you are going to do any baking, an AirBake Cookie Sheet and an AirBake Cake

-  Pan are highly recommended.
-Amazon explains, “2 Heavyweight aluminum sheets

-  surround a layer of air.
-Air reduces the temperature of the metal that comes in

-  contact with the food.”
-With the food sitting directly above the heating element

-  in an RV oven, it’s much less likely to burn.
+- If you are going to do any baking, an AirBake Cookie Sheet and an AirBake Cake Pan are highly recommended.
+Amazon explains, “2 Heavyweight aluminum sheets surround a layer of air.
+Air reduces the temperature of the metal that comes in contact with the food.”
+With the food sitting directly above the heating element in an RV oven, it’s much less likely to burn.

-  - Two of my favorite make-ahead breakfasts (Grace’s egg muffins and green chili

-  quiche) require a Jumbo Non-Stick Muffin Pan.
+- Three of my favorite make-ahead breakfasts (Grace’s egg muffins, green chili quiche, and sausage egg muffins) require a Jumbo Non-Stick Muffin Pan.

-  - In addition to pies and quiches, a Pyrex Pie Pan is the perfect serving dish

-  for several happy hour favorites including Buffalo chicken dip and pepperoni
+- In addition to pies and quiches, a Pyrex Pie Pan is the perfect serving dish for several happy hour favorites including Buffalo chicken dip and pepperoni pizza dip.

-  pizza dip.